Alveolar rhabdomyosarcoma: Embryonic origin and epidemiology

-ARMS usually occurs in the skeletal muscles and is postulated to be derived from precursor cells within the muscle tissue.
-During embryonic development ARMS occurs in the mesoderm which is the precursor for the skeletal muscle tissue.
-ARMS accounts for roughly 20 to 30 percent of all rhabdomyosarcoma tumors and therefore accounts for roughly 1 percent of malignancies found in children and adolescents.
-There is an age determination on which PAX proteins fuse together with the FOXO1 transcription factor.
-PAX3-FOXO1 positive subset of ARMS occurs mostly in older children and young adults, while PAX7-FOXO1 positive subset of ARMS and fusion negative subsets occur most often in younger children.
+ARMS usually occurs in skeletal muscles and is thought to arise from precursor cells within muscle tissue.
+During embryonic development, ARMS occurs in the mesoderm, which is the precursor for the skeletal muscle tissue.
+ARMS accounts for approximately 20 to 30 percent of all rhabdomyosarcoma tumors and about 1 percent of cancers in children and adolescents.
+There is an age determination on which PAX proteins fuse with the FOXO1 transcription factor.
+The PAX3-FOXO1-positive subtype of ARMS mostly occurs in older children and young adults, while the PAX7-FOXO1-positive variant and fusion-negative subsets are more common in younger children.

 Clinical

 ARMS usually occurs in the skeletal muscle tissue of the extremities, but it is still very common in the torso, head, and neck regions.
-The primary tumor often presents itself as a soft mass of tissue that is painless, but the tumor can be detected if it starts to put pressure on other structures in the primary site.
+The primary tumor often presents as a soft, painless mass, but it can be detected when it begins to compress other structures at the primary site.
 A large fraction of patients who are diagnosed with ARMS, roughly 25–30 percent, will have metastases at the time of diagnosis.
 The standard sites for metastases to form are the bone marrow, the bones, and distal nodes.
 Typical treatment options for patients who have been diagnosed with ARMS include standard surgery, radiation therapy, and intensive chemotherapy.

 Prognosis

-Patients who have been diagnosed with ARMS often have poor outcomes.
-The four year survival rate without remission for local ARMS tumors is 65 percent, while the four year survival rate with metastatic ARMS is only 15 percent.
-Patients who have metastatic ARMS positive with PAX3-FOXO1 fusion often have a poorer outcome than patients positive with PAX7-FOXO1 fusion, with a four-year survival rate of 8 percent and 75 percent respectively.
-Other variables affect the four year survival rate, such as primary tumor site, size of primary tumor, amount of local invasion, number of distal lymph nodes spread to, and whether metastasis has occurred.
-Prognosis for patients who have primary tumor sites within the bones often have higher survival rates and respond well to treatment options.
+Patients who have been diagnosed with ARMS often have poor outcomes (with metastasis, it is often worse).
+The four-year survival rate without remission for local ARMS tumors is 65 percent, while the four-year survival rate with metastatic ARMS is only 15 percent.
+Patients who have metastatic ARMS positive with PAX3-FOXO1 fusion often have a poorer outcome than patients positive with PAX7-FOXO1 fusion, with a four-year survival rate of 8 percent and 75 percent, respectively.
+Other variables affect the four-year survival rate, such as primary tumor site, size of primary tumor, amount of local invasion, number of distal lymph nodes spread to, and whether metastasis has occurred.
+Prognosis for patients who have primary tumor sites within the bones often has higher survival rates and responds well to treatment options.
 While patients who have primary tumor sites within the nasopharynx region with metastases to the breast have very poor outcomes.
 Patients who are fusion protein negative with low risk clinical features should be treated with reduced therapy, while patients who are fusion protein positive with low risk clinical features should be treated as an intermediate risk and have more intensive therapy regimens.